 - Mid-range option: Hotel Casa Mallorca: This hacienda-style hotel is located in the heart of Cancun and is also within easy reach of the beach.

-- Luxury option: Le Blanc Spa Resort: This five-star adults-only resort has 13 restaurants and three pools and is the ultimate location for a relaxing break on the Caribbean coast.
+Luxury option: Le Blanc Spa Resort: This five-star adults-only resort has 13 restaurants and three pools and is the ultimate location for a relaxing break on the Caribbean coast.

-Safety Tips for Cancun
+Safety Tips For Cancun

 #1: Keep Your Valuables Tucked Away